 How To grow Trees Successfully

 You may have a large area around your home, which you feel is bare, and would like to start growing trees.
-Putting in any old sapling into the ground may not give you the results you want, but your vision can come true with some proper planning.
+Putting any old sapling into the ground may not give you the results you want, but your vision can come true with some proper planning.

 Here are some things to consider and decisions to make before you start:

-1. You may want to start with choosing the tree, but this will depend considerably on the spot you have to plant the tree.
-Is there a lot of suns, if not you may have to go with an under-story tree.
+1. You may want to start choosing the tree, but this will depend considerably on the spot you have to plant the tree.
+Is there a lot of suns, if not you may have to go with an under-story tree?
 Take a close look at the plot and find suitable trees for the spots available.
 Make sure there are no lines or buildings that will interfere with the growing tree.

 3. Once you have the spot and choose your tree, you are ready to dig the hole.
 The hole needs to be about two or three times as large as the root ball.
-Partially fill the hole with compost or rich topsoil, mixing in pine bark mulch gives nitrogen.
+Partially fill the hole with compost or rich topsoil.
+Mixing in pine bark mulch gives nitrogen.